 With a pediatric assessment at NYHD, our experienced Doctors of Audiology can accurately assess if your child has hearing loss.
 If so, we can help in identifying the causes and developing the path to help them hear better.
 We also work with your team of pediatricians, speech-language pathologists, pediatric otolaryngologists, child psychologists, and educational specialists.
 We know you want the best for your child, and we can help you through the right steps in what can seem like an overwhelming process.

-A pediatric hearing assessment is a set of tests performed by a Doctor of Audiology which are designed to ensure we get accurate results from your child.
+A pediatric hearing assessment is a set of tests performed by a Doctor of Audiology that are designed to ensure we get accurate results from your child.
 Depending on their age and developmental level, some children aren’t able to properly express what they’re experiencing during standard hearing assessments.
 We understand this, and we spend a significant amount of time designing the way in which we test each child so we can keep them comfortable.
 This allows us to obtain accurate results from which our Doctors of Audiology can develop an appropriate plan of action for the different types of hearing loss that are common in children.

 Congenital means ‘present from birth’, so this type of hearing loss means that the proper hearing mechanisms were never developed, usually for one of many different reasons.
 This can be because of different conditions experienced by the child or mother during pregnancy, or certain medications.
 There can also be genetic reasons for hearing loss.
 Sometimes, it’s not understood why congenital hearing loss happens.